 IESO is undergoing a review of its market rules.
 IESO's Market Renewal Program is aimed at, among other things, developing an incremental capacity market, a day ahead market, and introducing locational marginal pricing.
-The IESO is continuing to consult on changes to the energy market that are expected to be implemented in early 2023.
-In 2021, IESO released a draft request for proposal for the procurement of up to 750MW of capacity from existing generating or storage resources for three-year commitments, to address a capacity gap set to emerge in the mid-2020s.
+The IESO is continuing to consult on changes to the energy market that are expected to be implemented in early 2025.